 - Co-sponsored by NCPH and part of H-Net, a discussion listserv for conversation and announcements regarding public history, although conversation has in recent years migrated to the History@Work page, discussed above.
 You can also visit the discussion archives and the H-Net job postings page.

 - American Association for State and Local History

 - Another professional organization that many public historians participate in.
-This one is perhaps a bit more practically oriented than NCPH; conference sessions tend to include many sessions relevant to professionals working in public history institutions now.
+This one is perhaps a bit more practically oriented than NCPH; conferences tend to include many sessions relevant to professionals working in public history institutions now.

 - American Association of Museums

 - American Historical Association Resources (The AHA is the major professional organization for historians practicing in all settings.)

 - AHA Today: American Historical Association’s blog, which includes many posts of interest to public historians.